bericyb/Particles/README.md

 - **Zoom**: Use the mouse wheel to zoom in and out
 - **Select Node**: Double-click on a particle to view its details in a modal
 - **Move Node**: Click and drag a particle to reposition it
-- **Add Node**: Click the "Add Particles" button to add a new particle
+- **Add Particles**: Click the "Add Particles" button to open an advanced form for creating new particles with JSON data and edge connections
 - **Sort Particles**: Click the "Sort Particles" button to arrange nodes by connection count (centrality-based sorting)
+- **Shuffle Particles**: Click the "Shuffle Particles" button to randomly redistribute particles across the canvas
+- **Clear Particles**: Click the "Clear Particles" button to remove all particles from the visualization
 - **Save Map**: Click the "Save Map" button to save the current particle map as a JSON file
 - **Open Map**: Click the "Open Map" button to load a previously saved particle map JSON file
+- **Node Labels**: Click the "Node Labels" button to toggle the visibility of particle titles
+- **Edge Labels**: Click the "Edge Labels" button to toggle the visibility of connection labels
+- **Tree View**: Click the "Tree" button to switch to an alternative hierarchical view of the data

 ### Particle Sorting Algorithm